Klimaliste: Berlin

 The Klimaliste Berlin (originally radikal:klima) emerged in 2020 from the popular initiative "Klimanotstand Berlin".
 In November, a deputy pirate in the Mitte district switched to the new party.
 The Klimaliste Berlin achieved 0.4% of the secondary votes in the 2021 election for the Berlin House of Representatives.
 It put up candidates for eight of the twelve district councils and currently has 120 members (as of 30 July 2021).

 Its core demand is consistent compliance with the 1.5 degree target.
 As a result, the city should be emission-free ("climate positive") by 2030 at the latest.
 The Klimaliste Berlin does not see itself as a single-issue party, because the climate issue extends to many areas.
 The general vision is based on the concepts of climate justice and the donut economy.
 In addition to the election programme, there is a 300-page "climate plan".

 Hesse

 In October 2020, the association Klimaliste Hessen e.V. was founded in Bad Vilbel.
-In the local elections in Hesse in 2021, it achieved eleven mandates in six parliaments.
+In the local elections in Hesse in 2021, it achieved eleven mandates in six local councils.
 In Marburg, the best result to date was achieved with 6.4%.
 For the 2021 federal election, direct candidacies are being supported in two Hessian constituencies.